sdsfsag/Windows-Porn-Blocker/Hardware Requirements.md

-# List of CPUs and GPUs That Might Struggle
+# List of CPUs and GPUs That Might Struggle with the PBlocker v3.5 or higher

 | Category | Examples of Overloaded CPUs/GPUs |
 |-----------|-------------------------------------|